kdave/btrfs-progs/Documentation/Glossary.rst

 	a reference on the root of another subvolume.
 Each btrfs filesystem has at least one subvolume, the *top-level subvolume*, which contains everything else in the filesystem.
-Additional subvolumes can be created and deleted with the *<code>btrfs</code>* tool.
+Additional subvolumes can be created and deleted with the *btrfs<* tool.
 All subvolumes share the same pool of free space in the filesystem.
 See also *default subvolume*.

 superblock
 	The *block* on the disk, at a fixed known location and of fixed size,